-Patent holders who freely allow their patents to be used by people implementing IETF standards often get a great deal of good will from the folks in the IETF.
+Patent holders who freely allow their patents to be used by people implementing IETF standards often get a great deal of goodwill from the folks in the IETF.
 Such generosity is more common than you might think.
 For example, RFC 1822 is a license from IBM for one of its security patents, and the security community has responded very favorably to IBM for this (whereas a number of other companies have made themselves pariahs for their intractability on their security patents).

 If you are writing an Internet Draft and you know of a patent that applies to the technology you're writing about, don't list the patent in the document.
-Instead, send a note to the IETF Secretariat (ietf-secretariat@ietf.org) about the patent or other intellectual property rights.
-The note will be published on the IETF IPR web page (http://www.ietf.org/ipr.html).
+Instead, consult the IETF IPR Disclosure Page linked off the main IETF web site to determine how to proceed.
 Intellectual property rights aren't mentioned in RFCs because RFCs never change after they are published, but knowledge of IPR can change at any time.
-Therefore, an IPR list in a RFC could be incomplete and mislead the reader.
-BCP 9 provides specific text that should be added to RFCs where the author knows of IPR issues.
+Therefore, an IPR list in an RFC could be incomplete and mislead the reader.
+[BCP9] provides specific text that should be added to RFCs where the author knows of IPR issues.

-6.5 Informational and Experimental RFCs
+8.5.
+Informational and Experimental RFCs

 As we noted earlier, not all RFCs are standards.
 In fact, plenty of important RFCs are not on the standards track at all.
 Currently, there are two designations for RFCs that are not meant to be standards: Informational, like the Tao, and Experimental.
-(There is actually a third designation, Historical, but that is reserved for documents that were on the standards track and have been removed due to lack of current use, or that more recent thinking indicates the technology is actually harmful to the Internet.)
+(There is actually a third designation, Historic, but that is reserved for documents that were on the standards track and have been removed due to lack of current use, or that more recent thinking indicates the technology is actually harmful to the Internet.)